Davide-R0/GameEngine-Ncurses-ECS-Cpp/README.md

 - Ncurses library
 - ECS: Entity, Component, Systems
 - Makefile [^1]
-- Game engine is not separate from the core application's function [^2]
+- The Game engine is not a library [^2]

 [^1]: In future CMake.
-[^2]: A scopo didattico.
+[^2]: For simplicity's sake, but it's _easly_ implementable.

 ## Requirements
 - Linux

 In most distro `Ncurses` is installed by default, otherwise you need to install the library.
+Check also if `Ncursesw` for wide character support is present.

 > **_NOTE:_** Note on log file:
 > - it is raccomanded to open the log file with therminal program like `less`, `cat`, etc...